CaffeineAndLasers/CaffeineAndLasers.github.io/content/blogs/rss.md

 -   \"I love signing up for things and giving my email to strangers\"
 -   \"I\'ve never had my email address leaked in a data breach\"

 RSS beats email because it makes more sense.
-The user lets YOU know when they want to read, not the other way around.
-You don\'t need a long list of email addresses, and quit frankly you don\'t want one.
+The user lets **YOU** know when they want to read, not the other way around.
+You don\'t need a long list of email addresses, and quite frankly you don\'t want one.

 # 2 How to set it up: